In order to use Albert, you need to connect your financial accounts.

 To add a new financial account to Albert

-- Tap Overview at the bottom of the app.
+- Tap + at the top of the screen.

 - Select your financial institution, or search for it by name if it’s not listed.

 - Enter your financial institution account credentials on the following screen.

 If your account is with a smaller institution, such as a regional bank or credit union that we don't currently support, add your account manually.
 Instructions for adding accounts manually are found here.